amiecanales/Team1/sequel.md

-The sequel of the story.
+The sequel of the story. the lonely programmer starts singing to get things started